Headaches & Migraines

 Jump ahead on this page

 Tension headaches are the most common type of headache.
 As the name implies, they are usually caused by stress.
-Tension headaches are sometimes called muscle-contraction headaches because they can occur when the muscles in the neck, face, scalp and jaw are tightened for an extended period.
-Tension headaches usually cause pain on both sides of the head and can feel as though a band is being tightened around the skull.
+Tension headaches are sometimes called muscle-contraction headaches because they occur when the muscles in the neck, face, scalp and jaw are tightened for an extended period.
+Tension headaches usually cause pain on both sides of the head and can feel as if a band is being tightened around the skull.
 Pain is usually mild to moderate.

-Some people experience tension headaches as a result of skipped meals, fatigue, depression or overexertion.
+Some people get tension headaches as a result of skipped meals, fatigue, depression or overexertion.
 Tension headaches can last for a short time or several days.
 They usually disappear once the stressful situation is resolved.
 But some people experience chronic tension headaches for weeks at a time.

 Although the cause of migraines is not fully understood, many people can trace their migraines to certain triggers, including: